Alaska State Fair courtesy of alaskastatefair.org.

 More recently, the Alaska State Fair was named the second best state fair in the United States by Country Living magazine.
 Although the fair has grown significantly since its historic beginning, it continues to offer supersized portions of fun.
 If you’re in Alaska, or specifically in the Southcentral part of the state, between Aug.
 22 and Sept.
 2, make sure and add the Alaska State Fair to your travel itinerary.

-Although Palmer is about 40 miles away from Anchorage, the Westmark Anchorage Hotel is your best bet for a budget-conscious, family-friendly option in the Last Frontier.
+Although Palmer is about 40 miles away from Anchorage, the Westmark Anchorage Hotel is your best bet for a budget-conscious, family-friendly option.
 When staying at the Westmark Anchorage, you can take the Valley Mover that will take you from Anchorage to the fair and back for only $10!
 If you prefer kicking back end enjoying the ride by rail, the Alaska Railroad Fair Train takes passengers from Anchorage to the fair on weekends.

 Zucchini, pumpkin and cabbage, oh my!
 At the Alaska State Fair, viewing the giant vegetables is an absolute must.
 A variety of vegetables, to include some of the largest cabbages in the world, are available for daily viewing at the fair.
 While you’re by the farm exhibits, make sure to take the kids to the petting zoo where they can get up close to a plethora of baby Alaska animals.